Basic Information About Technohol 13

 And I do intend to complete every last one of them, because I still strongly feel that these are areas of gaming that a large number of people will enjoy.
 Even if they don't like the rules system I use, they can always convert the material to their own game of choice (and I've had a few people that use GURPS and I believe the MURPG that I won't use do so on various sites).

 And besides, who likes a quitter?
-As of this writing, the Transformers thing is close to being done, the New Universe thing is a bit over halfway, and the Gi Joe thing is... perhaps a third complete.
-The Vintage Age Heroes deal is always in flux, which you would think silly since it is already done and gone, but folks are always being 'added' in retroactively.
+As of this writing, the Transformers thing is done, after a fashion, the New Universe thing is about sixty seven percent done, and the Gi Joe thing is... perhaps seventy five percent complete.
+The Timely Heroes deal is always in flux, since I am slowly running out of 'major' characters to cover, but folks are always being 'added' in retroactively.
 But I digress.

 If you don't want to ride along with the random color rotator, simply choose one of these as you see fit.
-The yellow is somewhat horrible on the eye sight but since I have all the images I figured 'why not'.
+The yellow is somewhat horrible on the eyes but since I have built all the images for it I figured 'why not'.
 This change will be 'permanent' - at least until you pick another, or delete that cookie on your computer that this will leave.
 But without further ado, choose your poison:

 Unlike some sites which seem to be built with javascipt navigation, I felt the need to go just with .css navigation instead, meaning that even if you are running a hyper-secure browsing experience, it should look normal and work properly for you (at least on Firefox; I haven't tested secure methods on Chrome or IE yet).
 Even with styles off, you should be able to get around - which is great for mobile browsing!